jsy4/TNaC/userstories.md

 Acceptance Test: Player loaded into multiple levels with VR headset.
 The above user story should be observed, while paying extra attention to level design details.
 The textures should look natural/appealing and flow well with the theme of the level.

 ## 2.2: Monster Spawning
-As a player I don’t want monsters spawning right on top of me while I am moving around the levels because I don’t want to die or be scared unnecessarily.
+As a player I don’t want monsters spawning right on top of me while I am moving around the levels so that I don’t die or be scared unnecessarily.

 Elaboration: The game should not spawn enemies randomly because of the chance that they will spawn where the player is, making that aspect of the game unfair.
 Either the enemies should spawn in dark areas (like minecraft) or have preset spawn locations that are inaccessible to the user.
 We don’t want the player to fail the level for reasons outside of their control.